aws-samples/sagemaker-external-repo-access/documentation/testing-and-validation.md

   <img src="../img/studio-console.png">
 </p>

-## Clone External Package Repository
+## Use InfoSec Approved Private Package Repository with SageMaker Studio Notebook
 Once your webhook is configured, data scientist operating in SageMaker Studio can pull the current version of the public repository request CSV file from the private GitHub repository, append desired additional public repositories to the request record, then push the updated request file back to the private repository.

 In the SageMaker Studio IDE, open your system terminal: